Blockchain-Technology-Lab/consensus-decentralization/README.md

 The function returns a dictionary of the form `{'<entity name>': <number of resources>}` and outputs a csv file of the form `Entity,Resources` of the distribution of resources to entities in the defined time period.

+### Data Analysis

+The folder `metrics` contains implementations of various metrics that can be applied on the mapped data.
+Currently, the implemented metrics are:
+- Nakamoto coefficient
+- Gini coefficient
+- Entropy

+To produce a metric for a csv of mapped data, run `python <metric name>.py <path to data file>.csv`.

 ## Example data

 The queries for Bitcoin, Bitcoin Cash, Dogecoin, Litecoin, Zcash, Dash return data that should be parsed using the `bitcoin` parser in `parsers`.
 The query for Cardano returns data that should be parsed using the `cardano` parser in `parsers`.
 The rest return data that is already in the necessary parsed form.